 Join us in Yorkshire and take on the beautiful peaks of Pen-y-ghent, Whernside and Ingleborough in under 12 hours

-- Walk 26.4 miles and ascend and descend 3 peaks in 12 hours
+Walk 26.4 miles and ascend and descend three peaks in 12 hours

-- Fully supported by a team providing lunch and snacks
+Fully supported by an experienced team with lunch and snacks included

 THE LOW DOWN